sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab2_ContentGeneration/README.md

 #### 2.2 Validate the function works in Lambda Console

 Click `Save` and then `Test` and configure the test event.
-You can use "CloudFront Simple Remote Call" event template.
+You can use `CloudFront Simple Remote Call` event template.

 Specify `/index.html` as the value of the `uri` field.